Early Life and Career

 A Return to Environmental Policy and Management

 Back in 2005, I returned to the issue of environmental policy and management with a co-authored book published by MIT Press on Strategic Planning and Environmental Regulation with my friend Sheldon Kamieniecki, Dean Emeritus of Social Sciences at UC Santa Cruz.
-In 2006, Columbia University Press published my book, entitled Understanding Environmental Policy, which was re-issued as a second edition in 2014.
+In 2006, Columbia University Press published my book Understanding Environmental Policy, which was re-issued as a second edition in 2014.
 In 2011, Columbia University Press published Sustainability Management, a book that represents some of my current thinking on organizational and environmental management.
 In 2015, my Columbia colleagues Bill Eimicke, Alison Miller, and I published the book Sustainability Policy: Hastening the Transition to a Cleaner Economy with Jossey-Bass.
 This book focuses on the role of government in facilitating the transition to a renewable economy.
 In the fall of 2017, Columbia University Press published The Sustainable City.
 In June 2021, my colleague Dong Guo and I released a second edition of the book, which is being translated into Chinese.
+I published Environmentally Sustainable Growth: A Pragmatic Approach with Columbia University Press in the spring of 2023.

 My Blog: State of the Planet

 In February 2008, I began to write a blog mainly on environmental issues on the Green Pages of the New York Observer.
 When that ended in 2009, I started to write a weekly blog for the Huffington Post.
-Most recently, I moved my weekly blog to the Earth Institute’s State of the Planet.
+Most recently, I moved my weekly blog to Columbia Climate School’s State of the Planet.
 If interested, you can view my blogs here.

 Nearly two decades ago, Bill and I wrote a book entitled Tools for Innovators: Creative Strategies for Managing Public Sector Organizations.
 It discusses how and when to use total quality management, reengineering, team management, benchmarking, strategic planning, and privatization.
 Our thoughts on strategic planning are described in the Strategic Planning Handbook available on this page.
 The ideas in the book were first developed in a paper we delivered at the 1996 meeting of the American Society for Public Administration (ASPA).
 Some of our work to improve management in the public sector has found its way into our research and writing, including: